-- I. After you have finished installing or upgrading the system board, install the system board into the chassis. - 2.
-Install all expansion cards, cables and connectors. - Replace the system unit cover.
-Reconnect all power cords and cables. - 4.
+- I. Remove the I/O shield located at the rear of the system unit and replace it with the I/O shield included in the package.
+Refer to your system chassis manual for instructions on removing and installing the I/O shield. - 2.
+Install the system board into the chassis. - 3.
+Install all expansion cards, cables and connectors. - 4.
+Replace the system unit cover.
+Reconnect all power cords and cables. - 5.
 You may now turn on the power of your system unit.
 After you power up your system, the BIOS message appears on your screen and the memory count begins.
-After the memory test, the following message will appear on the screen: Press DEL to enter setup.
+After the memory test, the following message will appear on the screen:

+Press DEL to enter setup.

 If the message disappears before you respond, restart your system or press the "Reset" button.
-You may also restart the system by pressing the <Ctrl> <Alt> and keys simultaneously. - 5.
-Refer to Chapter 3 for descriptions on the BIOS setup.
+You may also restart the system by pressing the <Ctrl> <Alt> and keys simultaneously.

+6. Refer to Chapter 3 for descriptions on the BIOS setup.